Skip to main content

 Watter: clean drinking water and disinfectant

-We developed a technology that produces a non-harmful disinfectant at your location.
-A Watter device uses electricity, water and salt to make a biodegradable agent containing most active substance HOCl that kill bacteria, viruses, fungi, algae and yeasts harmless.
-It is 100% safe and germ-free drinking water, and can also be used as a disinfectant for udders, surfaces, housing, etc. No unsafe chemicals, so it's not irritating to the udders.
+We have developed a technology that produces a harmless disinfectant on-site (in-situ).
+A Watter system uses electricity, water, and salt to create a biodegradable solution with the active ingredient HOCl, which neutralizes bacteria, viruses, fungi, algae, and yeasts.
+It’s an effective disinfectant that is safe for humans, animals, and the environment.
+It can also be used as a disinfectant for udders, surfaces, housing, etc. No harmful chemicals, so it doesn’t corrode or irritate the udders.

 So what is mastitis?
-Something that urgently needs your attention.
+It’s something that urgently needs your attention.
 If you do nothing, it can cost you a lot of money in damages.
+Do you want to better protect your animals against mastitis?
+You can try Watter now.
+Contact us for more information.

 Want to learn more about cow health?
 Here are the relevant blogs